rafael-rollo/tuitr-api/README.md

 # Tuitr API

 ## Description
 This repository contains the code for a REST API of some app similar to Twitter, referred to as "Tuitr API".
-The project implements the core functionalities of a social media platform, including user interactions, posting, etc. The API is built using Java, Spring Boot, and Maven, with a transient in-memory data layer powered by the H2 database.
+The project implements the core functionalities of a social media platform, including user interactions, posting, etc. The API is built using Java, Spring Boot 3, and Maven, with a transient in-memory data layer powered by the H2 database.

 ## Technologies Used
-- **Java 8**
 - **Maven project**
+- **Java 17**
-- **Spring Framework with Spring Boot 2.4**
+- **Spring Boot 3.4.1**
+  - Spring Framework 6
+  - Embed Apache Tomcat 10, Servlet API 6, Jakarta EE 10
+  - Spring Security 6
+  - Spring Data layer powered by JPA 3.1 Jakarta EE 10 + Hibernate 6
+  - Open API 3

 ## How to have the API up and running locally